seanm3g/DungeonFighter-v2/Documentation/05-Systems/CANVAS_RENDERING_ARCHITECTURE_ANALYSIS.md

 ## Executive Summary

-This document analyzes the current canvas rendering architecture, identifies inconsistencies and issues, and proposes improvements for a more robust and maintainable system.
+This document analyzes the canvas rendering architecture, identifies inconsistencies and issues, and documents the implementation of improvements for a more robust and maintainable system.

-**Current State**: The canvas rendering system works but has inconsistent patterns across different screens, leading to bugs like the death screen not showing and the game menu clearing unexpectedly.
+**Current State**: ✅ **IMPLEMENTED** - The canvas rendering system now uses a standardized **Screen Transition Protocol** that ensures consistent behavior across all screen transitions.
+All major screens have been migrated to use `GameScreenCoordinator` with the protocol.

-**Recommendation**: Implement a standardized **Screen Transition Protocol** that ensures consistent behavior across all screen transitions.
+**Implementation Status**: The Screen Transition Protocol has been fully implemented and integrated.
+Display buffer management is now automatic via `DisplayBufferManager`.

 ---